 The next hour was spent walking around, packing up, and getting ready to leave.
 We paid the bill and checked out of the homestay at around 7 am.

 I wanted to pay a quick visit to the Rangdum Monastery before we returned to Kargil.
 But my friend was not eager on doing that and wanted to be on our way out of Zanskar as soon as possible.

 Looking at his condition, I have the idea of the monastery for another visit at another time and started on our way back.

-We took a quick breakfast break at the same dhaba that we had dinner at the last night.
+We took a quick breakfast break at the same dhaba where we had dinner the last night.
 After that, it was mostly a non-stop drive with a few photography breaks in between.

 We reached Panikhar by noon and stopped for lunch at the same campsite that we did on our way to Rangdum the day before.
 This place acts as a small restaurant, and campsite and also has two wooden cabins for tourists to stay overnight.

 I really liked this place because of its location by the Suru River and the view that it offers of the majestic Nun Kun peaks.

 For a while, we started to play with the idea of staying here for a night but there was a problem with that.

 It was a Thursday and we were both supposed to log in to our office laptops by evening and start working.
 There was no internet at this place and the mobile data was very weak.
 It would have been impossible for us to work from here.